Kapott/kapott/README.md

 ```
 Disclaimer:

-These repositories do not "chase the nines".
+These repositories are bits which I smashed together according to pareto's principle.
-Repo's will change, I will delete stuff now and then and sometimes browsing them can even be precarious.
-but most of all, samy is my hero.
+Repo's will change, I will delete stuff now and then and sometimes even just browsing them can even be precarious for your computer or your mental health - but most of all, samy is my hero.
 ```